 You need to make sure that your social media content revolves around unique experiences (especially food-related ones).
 You can, for example, potentially partner with travel influencers on Instagram or TikTok too.
 While they’re tech-savvy, given their young age, they aren’t necessarily experienced travellers.
 So, be sure to include travel tips to help with transportation and ensure they stay safe.

-Putting your knowledge about different guest types into practice
+Putting your knowledge about different hotel guest types into practice

-Gathering data about your most common guest types is essential for creating tailored offers for each segment.
+Gathering data about your most common hotel guests is essential for creating tailored offers for each segment.
 From solo digital nomads to families that include members from the boomer, millennial, and Gen Z generations, there are various types of guests that you can make your main target audience.

 Knowing who the most common types of hotel guests are and understanding their unique needs and requirements will also help you define the most lucrative segments.
 Armed with this knowledge, you can then build the hotel’s marketing strategy around these guests.